 At this point, the game added a shortcut running from Mullonde to Goug, allowing us to finally finish the sidequest we had started ages ago.
-Mustadio’s father used the Pisces auracite to power his new device.
+Mustadio’s father used the Cancer auracite to power his new device.
 Are you ready for this?
 This is where shit gets weird.
 The machine makes a huge ruckus, and when it’s done, a man is standing in the room, and it’s Cloud Strife.
 And it’s not just an Ivalician Cloud Strife like Aerith, earlier.
 While places like FFWiki imply that he is supposed to be alternate universe in some fashion or another (what with the permadeath in this game), and I have no doubt that Square’s official sources would agree with the wiki, the dialogue from FFT is crystal clear: this is supposed to be the actual Cloud Strife, from FFVII, having been plucked out of the events of his game after falling into the Lifestream after the first trip to Northern Crater.
 It’s really funny how the fandom has treated this, the fact that apparently, Cloud was moved from one game to an entire other game.
 As a friend of mine said when I told her about it: “How have I never heard about this?”

 Considering the state Cloud was in at North Crater, he’s not much happier to be here than he was there, though he’s having trouble remembering the particulars of what was going on.
-Ultimately, he runs off and you’re left with no practical leads for where he would go… except for the meta-reasoning that naturally he would somehow end up near their universe’s Aerith.
+Ultimately, he runs off and you’re left with no practical leads for where he would go… except for the meta-reasoning that, naturally, he would somehow end up near their universe’s Aerith.
 Off to Sal Ghidos, then!
 But we wouldn’t do that immediately.
 Because as it happens, the new plot for Beowulf and Reis is right next door, in Lionel, and Kyle and I were going to go there first.

 The first step in this quest is to find another Rumour, but we had already done that.
-After the death of Cardinal Delacroix (hey, I remembered the name of a character in FFT!), Lionel had appointed a new lord.
+After the death of Cardinal Delacroix (hey, I remembered the name of a character from FFT!), Lionel had appointed a new lord.
 When you come to visit, a cutscene opens in which Beowulf and Reis have a private moment outside of town.
 While they’re talking, Beowulf says that everything that happened to them before they met Ramza was “Bremondt’s” fault, the name of the new lord in Lionel.
-The two part, and Reis is only barely off the screen (a necessity, since FFT’s diorama sets aren’t large enough for him to get very far away) when she screams.
+The two part, and Reis is only barely off the screen (a necessity, since FFT’s diorama-sets aren’t large enough for him to get very far away) when she screams.
 Yes, that’s right, she’s been kidnapped.
 Reis, who was largely the victim of the original Beowulf and Reis plot, is the victim yet again.
 This was made in 2007.
 It doesn’t even make gameplay variety sense, you know?
 We’ve already had a series of battles with Beowulf as a mandatory party member.
 Shouldn’t we naturally be flipping it so that we get a series of battles with Reis?

 The kidnapper is a certain Ser Aliste, who works for the newly appointed Celebrant Bremondt of Lionel.
 Bremondt is apparently thrilled that Reis is free of her curse, and furthermore wants to lead Beowulf into an open trap, so she’s to serve as bait.
 Beowulf says that Aliste used to be a friend, but apparently the sheer reward offered by both Bremondt and the church (Beowulf is a heretic for messing with the auracite) has convinced him to change sides.